A note on the elementary construction of High-Dimensional Expanders of Kaufman and Oppenheim

-The $(d-1)$-dimensional coset complex $\X(G,\set{K_1,\ldots,K_d})$ is a not a two-sided HDX as the 1-skeleton of the links of the faces in $\X(d-3)$ are bipartite.
+The $(d-1)$-dimensional coset complex $\X(G,\set{K_1,\ldots,K_d})$ is not a two-sided-spectral HDX as the 1-skeletons of the links of the faces in $\X(d-3)$ are bipartite.
 However, if we restrict attention to the $k$-skeleton of $\X$ for some $k<d-1$ then we can bound the least eigenvalue using the descent theorem for least eigenvalue (\autoref{thm:trickle-down-one-level}\eqref{thm:trickle-down-negative}).
 This is summarized in the following corollary.